Frequently Asked Questions

 - Note that you will continue to have view-only access to the course for 6 months from your course start date.

 - +Live sessions also include weekday Zoom sessions featuring guest speakers, group mentors, and interactive events with classmates.
-Students are encouraged to attend all sessions but also have the option to watch recordings on their own schedules.
+Students are encouraged to attend all sessions.

 You’ll receive an online course invitation at least 2 days prior to your course start date.
 Students who enroll at or near the deadline may receive credentials slightly later.